 My research has been recognized with several best paper awards, including best paper at the Seventh International Artificial Intelligence and Interactive Digital Entertainment Conference (AIIDE-2011) and best paper at the Second International Conference on Intelligent Technologies for Interactive Entertainment (INTETAIN-2008).
 I also led development efforts on several game-based learning projects, including Crystal Island: Lost Investigation, which was nominated for Best Serious Game at the 2012 Unity Awards and the 2012 I/ITSEC Serious Games Showcase and Challenge.
-I currently serve as Conference Chair for the Fourteenth Annual AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment (AIIDE-2018) and on the editorial board of the International Journal of Artificial Intelligence in Education and IEEE Transactions on Learning Technologies.
+I have served as Program Chair and General Chair for the Annual AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment, and I currently serve on the editorial boards of the International Journal of Artificial Intelligence in Education and IEEE Transactions on Learning Technologies.

 I joined NC State in the Fall of 2006 as a Ph.D. student in Computer Science.
 The previous Spring I graduated from Lafayette College, a small liberal arts school in eastern Pennsylvania.
 At Lafayette, I studied Computer Science and Mathematics, and competed for the Lafayette Men’s Track and Field Team, eventually earning ESPN The Magazine Academic All-District Honors.
 During Summer 2007, I worked at the Institute for Creative Technologies investigating a story authoring support tool called ReQUEST.
 A few years later, I spent Summer 2011 in the SAS Institute’s Education Practice developing a prototype iPad app to support self-regulated learning in K-12 schools.
 In 2013, I completed my dissertation under the direction of Dr. James Lester, which investigated a modular reinforcement learning framework for narrative-centered tutorial planning in game-based learning environments.